Tahir Elçi

-Tahir Elçi (1966, Cizre – 28 November 2015) was a Kurdish lawyer and the chairman of Diyarbakır Bar Association.
+Tahir Elçi (1966 in Cizre – 28 November 2015) was a Kurdish lawyer and the chairman of Diyarbakır Bar Association.

 Early life and education

 He went to primary and secondary school in Cizre and graduated from Dicle University in 1991.
 In 1993 he was a lawyer in Cizre, and a member of the Cizre Bar Association and defending people against the Turkish state at the European Commission of Human Rights (ECHR).
 Between the 10 December 1993 and 17 February 1994 he was in detention accused of links with the Kurdistan Workers' Party's armed wing.

 Professional career

 Between 1996 and 2006 he was active at the Diyarbakir Bar association as a manager and in 2012 he was elected its chairman.

 On 23 March 2014, he was the lawyer in the Kuşkonar massacre case in the ECHR, in which Turkey was condemned for massacring Kurdish civilians and blaming the PKK.
 Elçi was detained several times and received death threats after saying the banned PKK should not be regarded as a terrorist organization.
 In October 2015, Elçi was detained by Turkish authorities and accused of disseminating "terrorist propaganda" after having said in an interview with CNN Türk, that the PKK was not a terrorist organization.